 While deciding whether to get a divorce is challenging for almost everyone, there’s a big difference between being stuck in indecision for a few weeks, and not being able to make a decision about your marriage for few years.

 Struggling with a huge decision for a few days or even a few months is totally normal.

 But when the time it takes you to make this decision stretches from months into years, there’s usually more going on.
 You’re no

 longer just trying to investigate your options.
 You’re stuck.

 That’s when working with a decision coach can be a game-changer.

 How We Can Work Together

-If you are interested in working with me as a decision coach, CLICK HERE.
 When I get your request, I’ll send you an email as soon as I can.
 (But please be patient with me!
 I’m only one person and it may take me a day or two to respond, ESPECIALLY if you contact me on a weekend or a holiday!)